 Large Generator Interconnection Agreement – means the agreement by and between the Connecting Transmission Owner, Seller and the NYISO, in substantially the form set forth in the NYISO’s Open Access Transmission Tariff (“OATT”) that governs the interconnection between the Connecting Transmission Owner’s Electrical System and the Project; prior to the execution and delivery of the Interconnection Agreement, references in this Agreement shall refer to the form thereof set forth in the NYISO’s OATT.

+Lease Agreement - means the Lease Agreement between Buyer (as “Lessor” thereunder) and Seller (as “Lessee” thereunder) pursuant to which Buyer is leasing to Seller the real property at the Site, the form of which is attached as APPENDIX 22: FORM OF LEASE AGREEMENT.

 Legal Requirements – means (i) all laws, statutes, codes, acts, treaties, ordinances, orders, judgments, writs, decrees, injunctions, rules, regulations, governmental approvals, authorizations or Consents, directives, and requirements of all Governmental Authorities, including Supplement 1 to this Agreement, and (ii) NYISO Rules.

 Lender –means any Person providing senior or subordinated construction, interim or long-term debt or equity financing or refinancing for or in connection with the development, construction, purchase, installation or operation of the Project, whether that financing or refinancing takes the form of private debt, public debt or any other form (including debt financing or refinancing provided to a member or other direct or indirect owner of Seller), including any equity and tax investor directly or indirectly providing financing or refinancing for the Project or purchasing equity ownership interests of Seller and/or its Affiliates, any Person providing any interest rate protection agreements to hedge any of the foregoing obligations, any Person providing financing pursuant to a sale lease-back or other lease financing, and any trustee or agent acting on behalf of one or more of the foregoing Persons.